 - The newer study is from the Harvard School of Public Health and it showed that type 2 diabetes risk decreases with every cup of coffee consumed.
 People who increased their coffee consumption by one cup saw an 11% decreased risk of type 2 diabetes.
 However, those that decreased their coffee consumption by one cup saw a 17% increase in risk.
 Src.

 - Yet another study out of Denmark showed that coffee consumption doesn’t increase type 2 diabetes risk nor obesity risk for even the staunchest of coffee drinkers.
-93,000 people’s coffee habits were analyzed for the study and there was no association between coffee consumption obesity, and diabetes.
+93,000 people’s coffee habits were analyzed for the study and there was no association between coffee consumption obesity and diabetes.
 The study.

 Decaf Coffee Not as Helpful

-Although, caffeinated coffee does seem to offer the most protection, it isn’t likely due to the caffeine.
+Although caffeinated coffee does seem to offer the most protection, it isn’t likely due to the caffeine.
 Coffee is actually rich in antioxidants.

-In the decaffeination process these antioxidants are also removed to much lower concentrations along with the caffeine.
+In the decaffeination process, these antioxidants are also removed to much lower concentrations along with the caffeine.

 This explains why the same results weren’t observed with the decaf samples.
 Therefore, it does seem to be best to have regular, full-test coffee that’s been un-messed around with if you want to experience less type 2 diabetes risk or help in treating this form of diabetes.
 For example, in the study mentioned in number 8 above, decaf coffee was associated with just a 6% per cup reduction in risk.

 Caffeine Lowers Blood Glucose Levels During Exercise